-Like I said before, my biggest concerned was protecting the top from water.
-I didn’t want it staining the wood or leaving water marks.
-Since I have a 4 and 6 year old, my antique dresser needed to be able to take some abuse.
+Like I said before, my biggest concern was protecting the top from water.
+I didn’t want it staining the wood or leaving watermarks.
+Since I have a 4 and 6-year old, my antique dresser needed to be able to take some abuse.
 This bathroom is used for hand washing after every meal, and it’s also the only one on the main floor, so every guest uses it.
 Part of me wonders why on earth I picked something so fragile for such a heavily used space.
 Maybe this idea was no bueno…but backing out was not an option.
 Not now at least.
 Besides, it sure looks purdy!

 The Boy set off for a Home Depot adventure to find me ideas and returned with paint swatches and a solid solution.
 The HD paint department suggested using Behr Marquee One Coat Interior Satin Enamel and a coat or two of Rust-Oleum Painter’s Touch 2X Ultra Cover in Matte Clear…with fingers crossed we decided to go for it.

 Choosing black paint was almost as difficult as picking white paint.
 I ended up choosing a swatch called Blackout.
 It’s more of a deep charcoal versus jet black…a bit of a softer look to it.
 I’m also going back and forth on polishing the lion head hardware.
 What do you think?

 The Boy slapped on one coat of the Behr paint and much to my surprised, the coverage was great!
 The Rust-Oleum spray went on thicker than expected which made us both nervous, but it evened itself out.
 We breathed a sigh of relief when it was all said and done.
 Now it was Gerry’s turn, and I had to dare myself to watch and document him taking a saw to my precious antique dresser.
 One slip and we would be back at the old drawing board, and the last thing I wanted was a normal bathroom vanity.